cirpa-acpri/UBC-PAIR-SurveyTextAnalysis/README.md

 # UBC-PAIR-SurveyTextAnalysis

-Please refer to the user guide and installation instructions
+Please refer to the user guide and installation instructions (Also provided as .docx files)

 ## User Guide